 Bowling

 A tried and true option, bowling alleys in Fargo are always a cheap, fun night out (even if you don't like bowling).
-The best bowling alley for those under 21 but over 13 is The Bowler on South University Drive.
+There are multiple bowling alleys in the FM area.

 Roller skating

 Pretend you work in a 50's cafe, strap on a pair of roller skates, and hit the rink at Skate City.
-Rent skates for $2.00, and then pay $5.00 for a 2-hour session (or go on Wednesdays from 6-9 p.m. for a discounted $3.00 entry).
+Rent skates for $3.50, then pay $9-10 for a 2-hour session (or go on Wednesdays from 6-8 p.m. for a discounted $6 entry).

 Racquetball